 We share the concerns and objections expressed about the trends shown by the consultants and the City, notably the proposal to allow a 25-storey tower on the site immediately adjacent to the library.
 Such proposals simply repeat the model of over-densification that Ville de Montréal has accepted in Griffintown and Square Cabot, rather than the human-scale densification that this area allows.

-Héritage Montréal calls for an approach based on densification on a human scale, rather than a generic, quantitative model of condo towers.
-Applicable elsewhere, this model here would serve private rather than collective interests, devaluing the living heritage of the Atwater Library without contributing to the vitality or humanity of Cabot Square or Sainte-Catherine Street West.
+Héritage Montréal for an approach focused on human-scale densification, rather than a generic, quantitative model of condo towers.
+Applicable elsewhere, this model would serve private interests more than collective ones by devaluing the living heritage that is the Atwater Library without contributing to the vitality or humanity of Cabot Square or Sainte-Catherine Street West.